Sunroom Nite: Critical reaction

-Takemiya stated that she expected a public backlash for Sunroom Nite, but that she received mnay supportive letters from readers, and the story was favorably assessed in a reader survey organized by the magazine.
+Takemiya stated that she expected a public backlash for Sunroom Nite, but that she received many supportive letters from readers, and the story was favorably assessed in a reader survey organized by the magazine.
 In their analysis, Ishida attributes the positive reader response to interest in the new theme of shōnen-ai, as well as the quality of the story itself, including its focus on the internal conflicts of the characters.
 The positive reader response led several of Takemiya's shōnen-ai one-shots to be published by Shogakukan, including Hohoemu Shōnen in the August 1972 issue of Bessatsu Shōjo Comic, 20 no Hi to Yoru in the August 1973 issue of Bessatsu Shōjo Comic, and Sutā! (スター！) in the supplemental summer 1974 issue of Shūkan Shōjo Comic.

 After the publication of Sunroom Nite, Takemiya says that was separately contacted by manga artists Jun Morita and Ryoko Yamagishi through the editorial department at Shogakukan, both of whom had read the story.
 Yamagishi told Takemiya that she too was interested in drawing a shōnen-ai manga, but that her editors at Shueisha only permitted her to draw conventional shōjo manga.